Efficient Generator of Mathematical Expressions for Symbolic Regression: Evaluation

 We further evaluate our approach on the $16$ equations involving up to two variables from the Feynman benchmark~\cite{Tegmark2020Feynman}.
 The right-hand sides of these equations are shown on in the last column of Table~\ref{tab:dataset}.
 Because equations in the Feynman benchmark represent real-world equations, each of the equations FM-3, FM-4, FM-5, and FM-7 contains two entries.
 Each entry comes with its own variables and data sets of measurements.

-\textbf{Evaluation process.} We compare the performance of \HVAESR on the Nguyen benchmark equations to the performance of two other symbolic regression systems.
+\textbf{Evaluation process.} We compare the performance of \HVAESR on the Nguyen benchmark equations to the performance of three other symbolic regression systems.
 ProGED~\cite{Brence2021ProGED} uses probabilistic grammars as generators of mathematical expressions.
 DSO~\cite{Petersen2021CharGen} combines deep neural networks with evolutionary algorithms.
-We run each system ten times on each equation and explore a search space of 100,000 sampled expressions.
+PySR~\cite{cranmer2023pysr} employs evolutionary optimization with operators directly applied to the expression trees.
+We run each system ten times on each equation and evaluate at most 100,000 sampled expressions.
 All approaches use the same library of tokens and/or grammars, further described in Appendix~\ref{app:grammars}.
+When running PySR, we allow fitting the values of the constant parameters since it can not be turned off in the implementation.
 The dimensionality of the latent space of \HVAE is set to 32; the ADAM optimizer uses the default learning rate.
 We elaborate on the setting of the dimensionality of the latent space in the next section.
 Appendix~\ref{app:nguyen} gives the complete report on the experiments in latent spaces with varying dimensions.

-\textbf{Estimating the performance.} We use three metrics: the number of successful runs, i.e., runs leading to the successful reconstruction of the original equation; the mean $R^2$ of the best equation; and the number of expressions sampled to achieve reconstruction.
-We consider a run to be successful if we find an expression where the RMSE between the target and predicted values is lower than $10^{-10}$.
-To guarantee accurate reporting, we manually check if the original expression and the expression with the lowest RMSE are equivalent.
+\textbf{Estimating the performance.} We use three metrics: the number of successful reconstructions, i.e., runs leading to an equation equivalent to the original one; the mean $R^2$ of the best equation; and the number of expressions sampled to achieve reconstruction.
+We consider a run successful if we find an expression where the RMSE between the target and predicted values is lower than $10^{-10}$.
+To guarantee accurate reporting, we manually check if the original and expression with the lowest RMSE are equivalent.
 In each run, we use the expression with the lowest RMSE to calculate the bounded $R^2$ metric on the test set using the formula

 where $\hat{y}_i$ denotes the predicted value of the target variable (calculated by using the equation), $y_i$ is the measured value of the target variable, and $\overline{y}$ is the mean value of $y$ in the training data set.
-Lastly, we show the average number (across the 10 runs) of unique expressions considered before reconstructing the original equation.
-To this end, we count the unique expressions that have been considered by the symbolic regression system before the reconstructed equation is encountered in the generation process.
+Lastly, we show the average number (across the ten runs) of unique expressions considered before reconstructing the original equation.
+To this end, we count the unique expressions that the symbolic regression system has considered before the reconstructed equation is encountered in the generation process for all the methods that report this.